symfony/symfony-docs/quick_tour/en/04-The-Tests.markdown

 Running the test suite for a given application is straightforward:

-    # specify the configuration on the command line
+    # specify the configuration directory on the command line
-    $ phpunit --configuration hello/phpunit.xml.dist
+    $ phpunit -c hello/

     # or run phpunit from within the application directory
     $ cd hello/